young-steveo/bottlejs/README.md

 Param       | Type       | Details
 :-----------|:-----------|:--------
 **name**    | *String*   | The name of the service.
 Must be unique to each Bottle instance.
-**Factory** | *Function* | A function that should return the a fully configured service object.
-This factory method will be called whenever a new instance is created.
+**Factory** | *Function* | A function that should return a fully configured service object.
+This factory function will be called whenever a new instance is created.
 Gets passed an instance of the container to allow dependency injection when creating a new instance of the service.

 ```js
 var bottle = new Bottle();